0800 280 2440Contact Us

 Berry Bros. & Rudd’s business in Asia continued to flourish, with new websites and a physical presence in Japan and Hong Kong.
 In 2013 Berry Bros. & Rudd was the first major UK retailer to give the wines from China a permanent place on its shelves.

-Today, with two Royal Warrants, over 300 years of history and eight Masters of Wine, Berry Bros. & Rudd is Britain’s original wine and spirit merchant.
+Today, with two Royal Warrants, over 300 years of history and seven Masters of Wine, Berry Bros. & Rudd is Britain’s original wine and spirit merchant.
 While the firm embraces progress, traditions are also valued.
 Everyone is welcome to the Widow Bourne's shop by the Palace, whether they want one bottle or a cellarful.
 We are run by members of the Berry and Rudd families and we continue to supply the British Royal Family, as we have done since the reign of King George III.

 Most importantly, we still believe that everything you should look for in a wine or spirit comes down to one simple question: ‘Is it good to drink?’